Data synchronization issues (One Identity Synchronization Tool)

 %ProgramData%\Genetec\OneIdentity\Logs\Service

-For more information about attribute fields, see One Identity Synchronization Tool attribute fields.
+To verify that your fields are mapped correctly, see One Identity Synchronization Tool attribute fields.

-3. Check your Azure AD API permissions.
+3. Verify your Azure AD API permissions.

 File path is not valid